taylormartin24/osTicket-Lab-wip/README.md

 - IIS Manager

 ## Create Virtual Machine
 Created the virtual machine in Microsoft Azure.
-I also created the resource name, the virtual machine's name, and the virtual machine's image.
+I also made the resource name, the virtual machine's name, and the virtual machine's image.
 Additionally, I selected the size of the virtual machine, including the number of vCPUs and memory it will have.
 I left the other settings at their default or auto-create settings.
 <img width="1280" alt="Create VM" src="https://github.com/user-attachments/assets/f919cb84-72fe-45fe-8643-e36741b73971" />

 ## Virtual Machine Setup for osTicket
+In this part of the lab, I had to download and install various other programs that are needed to allow osTicket to work.

 I had to enable IIS and CGI in the Control Panel to set up the web server.
 <img width="845" alt="IIS Enable" src="https://github.com/user-attachments/assets/5071c146-9d06-4790-942c-2dcb20e4a2f0" />